opencord/docs/prereqs/vtn-setup.md

 The ONOS VTN app provides virtual networking between VMs on an OpenStack cluster.
 Prior to installing the [base-openstack](../charts/base-openstack.md) chart that installs and configures VTN, make sure that the following requirements are satisfied.

+## SSH access to hosts

-First, VTN requires the ability to SSH to each compute node _using an account with passwordless `sudo` capability_.
-Before installing this chart, first create an SSH keypair and copy it to the `authorized_keys` files of all nodes in the cluster:
+VTN requires the ability to SSH to each compute node _using an account with passwordless `sudo` capability_.
+Before installing this chart, first create an SSH keypair and copy it to the `authorized_keys` files of all nodes in the
+cluster:

 Generate a keypair: